 - Always opt for a second opinion with a specialized gynecologic oncologist

-- Hysterectomy with salpingo-oophorectomy is not always an answer for ovarian or uterine cancer
+- Furthermore, a hysterectomy along with salpingo-oophorectomy is not always an option for ovarian cancer